Vyral/base-template/_posts/2020-02-24-a-word-about-showing-your-listing-directly-to-buyers.md

 The other way I protect myself is when someone says they have no agent, I push them pretty hard about it.
 I ask them why they’re looking without an agent and whether they’ve looked at a home with an agent in the past.
 I make sure they understand that if I show them the house I will get the commission.

-**Even though it can be frustrating to deal with, it’s important that you confirm and procure cause every time that a buyer wants to see your listing.** A lot of these agents that buyers are working with our friends or family members who are in this business part time.
+**Even though it can be frustrating to deal with, it’s important that you confirm and procure cause every time that a buyer wants to see your listing.** A lot of these agents that buyers work with are friends or family members who are in this business part-time.

 If you have any questions about what you should do in a situation like this, don’t hesitate to reach out via phone or email.
 I look forward to hearing from you soon.